Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/System_Announcements.md

 #### **Flirt**
 - Ooh, a new system!
 Just like you, it’s full of mysteries I can’t wait to explore.
 - New system on the radar, <Commander>.
 But it’s your charm that’s truly out of this world.
 - A fresh system, <Commander>.
-Careful. it’s not the only one around here with a gravitational pull.
+Careful.
+It's main star is not the only one around here with a gravitational pull.
 - A new System detected, <Commander>.
 It’s full of potential.. just like us.
 - New system on the map, <Commander>.
 It’s almost as breathtaking as you... almost.